 First, complete the teaching application form with your information and a curriculum vitae with references.
 Indicate the semesters you are available and, if applicable, indicate the course(s) you would like to teach and/or course proposal(s) you feel are consistent with the Umbra program.
 If you would like to propose a new or additional course, complete the course proposal form.

 A Ph.D. or Ph.D. candidate status is preferred for professors of all subjects, while a Ph.D. is required for certain disciplines.
 An MFA is required for all studio art courses.
 Employment decisions are made based on the applicant’s qualifications and education, ability to perform the responsibilities of the position, and his or her level of commitment to teaching, particularly in Italy.
+We give strong preference to courses that include active learning.
 All instructors are initially hired for adjunct positions; the Umbra Institute does not maintain tenured faculty.
 All applicants will be considered without regard to race, religion, color, gender, age, national origin, disability, sexual orientation, or veteran status.

 NOTE: Please contact us directly.
 Do not contact our partner institutions, Arcadia University, the Università per Stranieri di Perugia, the Università degli Studi di Perugia or any other Umbra affiliate in regard to employment at the Umbra Institute.
 Instead, simply follow the instructions above.